We ship locally, within Ontario and across Canada.

 Sodium citrate is the salt form of citric acid.
 We add a small amount of it to further increase stability of the homogenization.

 Yes, we have a seasonal listing for Vodkow Cream in the LCBO.
+Find stock near you by visiting their site or buy online from Dairy Distillery.

 $29.95 for a 750ml bottle at the LCBO and at Dairy Distillery.